Chihiro88G/MERN-Cbae/README.md

-README needs to be changed too!!!!!

-This is a MERN Stack Ecommerce website.
-I made it for Youtube tutorials.
-I think everyone will like it.
+This is a MERN Stack Ecommerce website made by Group 2 in COMP231.
-In this project I am using:

 M = MONGODB FOR DATABASE
 E = EXPRESS JS FOR CREATING SERVER